Menditect/documentation/docs/microflow-parameter-value.md

 ### Use a former Teststep to set an Attribute Value

 ** Setting a primitive (String, Integer, Datetime, etc) value **
-- First click <i class="fal fa-chevron-circle-right"></i> on the right of the attribute, indicating a former Teststep should be used to set the value.
+- First click "<i class="fal fa-chevron-circle-right"></i>" on the right of the attribute, indicating a former Teststep should be used to set the value.
 - Select the Teststep that should provide the value.

 ** Setting an object value **